 - #3 Professors Get High Marks

 - #3 LGBTQ-Friendly

 National Survey of Student Engagement (NSSE)

 Olin’s rich learning environment is reflected in its outstanding results on the National Survey of Student Engagement (NSSE), which gauges the effort students put into their college experience and the types of educational experiences they have.
-In 20 out of 20 metrics, Olin scores at or above the level of institutions across the country.
-In 9 of them, including Collaborative Learning, Reflective and Integrative Learning and Student-Faculty Interaction, Olin scores significantly higher than other institutions.
-One hundred percent of Olin seniors also report participating in two or more of NSSE’s high impact practices (experiences that produce deep learning), including capstone experiences, research experiences and internships, and service-learning, compared to 60% of seniors nationally.
+In 14 out of 20 metrics, including Reflective and Integrative Learning, Collaborative Learning and Student-Faculty Interaction, Olin scored higher than other institutions around the country.
+100% percent of Olin seniors report participating in two or more of NSSE’s high impact practices (experiences that produce deep learning), including capstone experiences, research experiences and internships, and service-learning, compared to 60% of seniors nationally.